slatedocs/slate/source/includes/_accepting-payments.md

 >

-All details regarding your [created VA](https://api-docs.oyindonesia.com/#get-list-of-created-va) and its payments can be retrieved via our API endpoint or can be monitored directly from the OY! dashboard.
+All details regarding your [created VA](https://api-docs.oyindonesia.com/#get-list-of-created-va) and its payments can be monitored directly from the OY! dashboard.

+- Additionally, Create VA via API can be retrieved via our API endpoint.

 ![API VA Aggregator](images/va_created_va.png)

-Similarly, all the details regarding [incoming transactions](https://api-docs.oyindonesia.com/#get-list-of-transaction-for-va) for specific va numbers can be retrived via our API endpoint or can be monitored directly from the OY! dashboard.
+Similarly, all the details regarding [incoming transactions](https://api-docs.oyindonesia.com/#get-list-of-transaction-for-va) can be monitored directly from the OY! dashboard.

+- Additionally, Create VA via API can be retrieved via our API endpoint.

 ![API VA Aggregator](images/va_incoming.png)